LINDA WERTHEIMER, Host:

 DEL BARCO: Brian Day from the Pasadena Star flinched from the pain and jumped out of the way.

-Mr. PETER ELIASBERG (Attorney, ACLU): We're going to use people in the jails as guinea pigs for some mega arms builder to test their device.
+PETER ELIASBERG: We're going to use people in the jails as guinea pigs for some mega arms builder to test their device.

 DEL BARCO: ACLU attorney Peter Eliasberg is asking the L.A. sheriff to reconsider using what he says has a potential to be a torture device.